Levy's continuity theorem

 Here are some notes on Lévy’s continuity theorem, which is a very clean result on a type of weak convergence of measures often used in probability.
 The discussion below is very standard in probability books for the $d=1$ case, but the proof in $\R^d$ is slightly harder to find.

-The Fourier transform, or characteristic function of a probability measure $\mu$ is given by \begin{equation*} \widehat{\mu}(\xi) := (2 \pi)^{-d/2} \ird e^{-i x \xi} \d \mu(x). \end{equation*} Of course, both of these concepts can be defined in more generality (narrow convergence makes sense for signed finite measures, and the Fourier transform makes sense for Schwartz distributions in general), but they are often restricted to probability measures in probabilistic results.
+The Fourier transform, or characteristic function of a probability measure $\mu$ is given by \begin{equation*} \widehat{\mu}(\xi) := \ird e^{-i x \xi} \d \mu(x). \end{equation*} Of course, both of these concepts can be defined in more generality (narrow convergence makes sense for signed finite measures, and the Fourier transform makes sense for Schwartz distributions in general), but they are often restricted to probability measures in probabilistic results.
+We will need below the following basic properties of the Fourier transform:

-The case $d=1$ can be found, for example, in Theorem 26.3 of this book by Billingsley.
-The case for any $d$ is proved in section 18.6 of this book by considering the marginals of $\mu_n$ and using the $d=1$ case.
+A proof of Lévy’s continuity theorem in the case $d=1$ can be found, for example, in Theorem 26.3 and Corollary 1 immediately after, in this book by Billingsley.
+The case for any $d$ is proved for example in section 18.6 of this book by considering the marginals of $\mu_n$ and using the $d=1$ case.
+The statement can also be found in these notes by Terry Tao, where it is proposed as an exercise.
 We give a direct proof, since the general $d$ case is not really harder than $d=1$.

 In the previous proof we used the following well-known property, which holds in any topology and in particular in the narrow topology: